This Issue's TLDR...

 I'm a former Amazon marketplace leader and current 8-figure seller.
 I write about advanced strategies and tactics for Amazon brands, that you won't read about anywhere else.
 Not for beginners.

 This Issue's TLDR...
-Zig while others zag (the AI you've been sleeping on) How to fund your Q1 orders How to value your email list 👉 Did someone forward you this newsletter?
+3 Tools, 2 Thoughts, 1 Favor How's Pattern ($PTRN) doing?
+Amazon is becoming an agentic site 👉 Did someone forward you this newsletter?
 First of all, give them a crisp high five when you see them.
 Second, head over here to subscribe and read past issues.
-And, be sure to read last week's issue about how Amazon is sneakily wasting your ad dollars.
+And, be sure to read last week's issue about how you can go on OFFENSE this Q4.
 Or, read my most popular issue ever: 15 Cool Hacks For Your Amazon Business.
-HIRE MY AGENCY ($$$) SPONSOR...
+HIRE MY AGENCY ($$$) SPONSOR BEST@AMAZON ($$) GET AMAZON ADVICE...

 This Issue's TLDR...
-How to get rid of counterfeiters Should you be using more arrows --> in your listings?
-Events and happenings at Amazon Accelerate 👉 Did someone forward you this newsletter?
+An unwelcome weekend homework assignment from Amazon A tax law change that won't change anything A deep dive into Claude Skills for Amazon sellers 👉 Did someone forward you this newsletter?
 First of all, give them a crisp high five when you see them.
 Second, head over here to subscribe and read past issues.
-And, be sure to read last week's issue about how you can use Flowin.ai to build massive amounts of virtual bundles, at the click of a button.
-Best@Amazon readers that sign up can get...
+And, be sure to read last week's issue about how you can get better performance out of certain child ASINs.
+Or, read my most popular issue ever: 15 Cool Hacks For Your...